Jazz seasons in Lenin Hills. IV international festival “Jazz seasons in Leninskie Gorki” Why is it worth going

 As noted in the message, in 2018 the Jazz Seasons festival entered the top 10 musical open-airs in Russia.

-Why is the Jazz Seasons festival called one of the most memorable open-airs of the summer?
+Why is the Jazz Seasons festival called one of the most memorable open airs of the summer?

-The headliners of the fourth "Jazz Seasons" will be Ambrose Akinmusire (USA), Jonah Nilsson (OF DIRTY LOOPS / Sweden), Petr Vostokov's Big Jazz Orchestra, VAN QUARTET (Armenia), as well as Igor Butman and the Moscow Jazz Orchestra.
+The headliners of the fourth “Jazz Seasons” will be Ambrose Akinmusire (USA), Jonah Nilsson (OF DIRTY LOOPS / Sweden), Peter Vostokov’s Big Jazz Orchestra, VAN QUARTET (Armenia), as well as Igor Butman and the Moscow Jazz Orchestra.
 In addition, the Leonid & Friends Group, Elliott (vocals/USA) & Oleg Butman Quartet, Hayk Grigoryan Quintet, Number Pi Group, Ilya Morozov and Victoria Kaunova Sextet will present their work at the festival.

 On July 8, the festival program will amaze even the most sophisticated listeners with a variety of styles!
-On the second day at the Jazz Seasons, the ethno-jazz project Van Quartet (Armenia), a young, ambitious team united by the banner of independent music "Number of Pi", the Sextet of Ilya Morozov and Victoria Kaunova, as well as the quartet of the Blue Note label resident, the winner of two major jazz competitions named after Thelonious Monk and Carmine Caruso, one of the most important musicians of our time Ambrose Akinmusir (USA).
+On the second day of the “Jazz Seasons” the ethno-jazz project Van Quartet (Armenia), the young, ambitious team “Number Pi”, the Sextet of Ilya Morozov and Victoria Kaunova, as well as the quartet of the Blue Note label resident, winner of two the main jazz competitions named after Thelonious Monk and Carmine Caruso, one of the most important musicians of our time, Ambrose Akinmusir (USA).
 The second day will end with a performance by the world famous Moscow Jazz Orchestra conducted by Igor Butman.

 Program "Jazz Seasons" 2017